Skip to main content Skip to footer

 Participants who miss the hotel reservation deadline should refer to www.gsa.gov for daily maximum lodging allowances.
 The rate listed for the training location will be the maximum allowed for reimbursement.
 The participant will not be reimbursed for any amount that exceeds the listed maximum lodging rate plus applicable taxes.

 Participants should provide a detailed invoice from the hotel that includes the participant's name (not a spouse or roommate), the room charges per night, and a zero balance that shows payment.
-The single occupancy rate plus applicable taxes for your hotel room will be reimbursed for up to three nights during the training dates.
+The single occupancy rate plus applicable taxes for your hotel room will be reimbursed for up to four nights during the training dates.

 Travel: